jacksight/xina520_official_jailbreak/SUPPORTED.md

 # QUICK NOTE:
 XinaA15 will most likely **NOT** support all versions of 15.x or even 16.x.
-If you are not using a device or iOS version that is compatible with this list, then please wait for a version compatibility update from Xina520, or use a different jailbreak.
+If you are using a device or iOS version that is **NOT** compatible with this list, then please wait for a version compatibility update from Xina520, or use a different jailbreak.

 # SUPPORTED iOS VERSIONS:
 **Any A12+ device running the following iOS versions:**